Internet Threat Protection (ITP) Troubleshooting Guide

 General Troubleshooting Procedure

-For example, a public site or a local website is unexpectedly inaccessible to end users in your org; your network firewall is blocking swg agent traffic; users in your org are experiencing high latency; end users are accessing sites that they shouldn’t be able to access.
+For example, a public website or a local website may be unexpectedly inaccessible or unexpectedly accessible to end users in your org; alternatively, end users in your org may be experiencing high latency.

 Step 2: Verify the environment